 Surviving Hitler: A Love Story.
 Directed by John Keith Wasson.
 The story of Jutta and Helmuth – a teenaged Jewish resistance fighter and a wounded German soldier – who fall in love and become conspirators in the final plot to assassinate Hitler.

-The Tenants (Brazil: Os Inquilinos).
+Tenants, The.
+(Brazil: Os Inquilinos).
 Directed by Sergio Bianchi.
 A Brazilian-made drama about a poor Sao Paolo laborer whose life is turned upside down when his neighbor rents out her half of the house they share to a gang of small-time criminals.

 WWII Memorial: A Testament to Freedom.
 Directed by Robert Uth.
 The story of the National World War II Memorial in Washington, DC – from conception to dedication – interwoven with the remembrances of surviving veterans.